Mortgage Refinance Break-Even Calculator: Is It Worth It?

 Scenario 3: Cash-Out Refinance

 A cash-out refinance borrows more than you owe, giving cash for renovations.
-Use the mortgage refinance break even calculator to check savings on the original principal, then weigh cash benefits against higher loan costs.
+Use the calculator for your original principal, then weigh cash benefits against any higher loan costs.

 Scenario Monthly Savings Break-Even Verdict